daemontechtools/daemon-obsidian-vault/Projects/Smart Estimate/Needed Changes.md

-Need to include AddressNotes in Add ShipLocation.
+- Need to include `AddressNotes` in Add ShipLocation.
+- Going to need `ShipLocation.DefaultContact.DisplayName` and `ShipLocation.DefaultContact.DefaultEmail`
+-